Start a Homeschool Co-op in Your Church

 Take the First Step

 Reach out today to learn how your church can begin a homeschool ministry built on biblical conviction, pastoral oversight, and discipleship-driven education.
+Contact Paul Suarez directly at Paul@PastorPlan.org.
+He will guide you through the initial steps, share examples from other churches, and walk with you through the process.

 What Pastors Are Saying